 - Specialized Linux, development, security, writing, support, or research assistants.

-11. GIT-RAG REPOSITORY ANALYSIS
+11. GIT-RAG REPOSITORY ANALYSIS ↑

-- Public and private local repositories.
+- Whitelisted public and private local repositories.

-- SSH-based repository access.
+- SSH-based repository access under operator-controlled credentials.

-- Repository file inventory.
+- Repository file inventory and source classification.

 - Code, Markdown, text, JSON, YAML, configuration, and log indexing.

-- Local query API.
+- Local file reading.

-- Optional repository status and pull operations.
+- Fast-forward-only pull operations.

-12. RUNTIME AND SERVICE CONTROL
+12. RUNTIME STATUS AND SERVICE SUPERVISION ↑

-- llama.cpp health and model checks.
+- llama.cpp health, endpoint, and active-model checks.

-- Piper and TTS validation.
+- Piper and eSpeak NG TTS validation.

 - PHP syntax checking.